Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have been favored on the moneyline 20 total times this season.
-They've finished 11-9 in those games.
+- The Mariners have been chosen as underdogs in 11 games this year and have walked away with the win four times (36.4%) in those games.

-- When it has played as moneyline favorites with odds of -135 or shorter, Seattle has a 9-7 record (winning 56.2% of its games).
+- Seattle has entered eight games this season as the underdog by -105 or more and is 4-4 in those contests.

-- Based on this contest's moneyline, the Mariners have an implied win probability of 57.4%.
+- The Mariners have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- Seattle has had an over/under set by oddsmakers 31 times, and have combined with opponents to go over the total in 15 of those games (15-15-1).
+- Seattle and its opponents have gone over the total this season in 16 of its 32 opportunities.

+- The Mariners are 1-2-0 against the spread in their three games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.